 After working on it for two semesters, they came up with the first electric hydrofoil, which was successfully demonstrated in the spring of 2009.

-A number of similar concepts began developing independently of each other.
-Electric motors and batteries had developed to the point that the propulsion system could be light enough and powerful enough to be attached to the wing itself, under the water, and provide enough speed to lift the board.
-Some of the people with the concept were already in the watersport business.
-Others were just surfers or kiteboarders who had dreams of finding freedom and not being reliant on wind/waves to enjoy the water.
+David Trewern sketches the first idea for Fliteboard and begins building a prototype.
+A number of similar concepts are developing independently of each other.
+Electric motors and batteries had developed to the point that the propulsion system could be light and powerful enough to be attached to the wing itself, under the water, and provide enough speed to lift the board.

-In January 2017, Liftfoils in Puerto Rico released a teaser video of their prototype.
-In October 2017, Fliteboard launched their website and as the product continued to be developed over the following months various updates were made showcasing some innovative technology such as a purpose-designed unibody fuselage (combining the motor and foil into one unit to improve stability and efficiency), a Flitebox with innovate heat-sink cooling system and custom wings specifically designed for eFoiling, as well as a reduction gearbox featuring 20 virtual gears and cruise control.
+In October 2017, Flite launches their website and hires their first employees.
+As Fliteboard continues to be developed, various updates are made showcasing some innovative technology such as a purpose-designed unibody fuselage (combining the motor and foil into one unit to improve stability and efficiency), a Flitebox with innovative heat-sink cooling system, custom wings specifically designed for eFoiling, and a reduction gearbox featuring 20 virtual gears and cruise control.

-In April 2020, Flite App was launched.
-This allowed Fliteboard users to measure performance statistics such as distance, speed, roll, pitch, power and battery statistics, as well as replay and share their ride using GPS Flite Track.
-Fliteboard's goal is to help accelerate the shift towards more environmentally friendly powered marine craft and we will continue to innovate and push the boundaries in this regard.
+In April 2020, Flite App launches, allowing Fliteboard users to measure performance statistics such as distance, speed, roll, pitch, power and battery statistics.
+They can also replay and share their ride, using GPS Flite Track.

-Flite released the Series 2 Fliteboard.
-Series 2 introduced a new electronics and connection concept, the world's smallest eFoil (The Fliteboard ULTRA).
-New purpose-designed eFoil wings were also launched, including the first dihedral eFoil wings, the Flow series.
-Fliteboard also introduced True Glide, a free-spinning propeller with one way bearing for powered off wave rides.
+Flite releases the Series 2 Fliteboard with a simplified electronics and connections concept, and the world's smallest eFoil (Fliteboard ULTRA).
+New purpose-designed eFoil wings are launched, including the first dihedral eFoil wings, the Flow series.
+Fliteboard also introduces True Glide, a free-spinning propeller with one way bearing for unpowered wave riding.